ALERT: Taxpayers using outdated browsers will not be able to access interactive websites beginning September 1, 2016.

 - Motor fuel tax (wholesaler/importer, petroleum carrier, exporter, & blender)

 - Sales and use tax and/or solid waste surcharge

-Step 3: E-file and e-pay taxes and fees using the Department's Internet site.
+Step 3: E-file and e-pay taxes and fees using the Department's website.

 Upload a File Using SecureNet